Toterich/ansible_playbooks/README.md

 ### Prepare

 This playbook creates a user named "ansible" on the target node that will be used by the other playbooks in this repo.
-For authentication of this user, specify a public ssh key in `vars/prepare_vars.yml`.

 NOTE: The "ansible" user is configured for passwordless sudo.
 After configuration of the target node is done, it is probably good to delete it again for security reasons (See playbook `teardown.yml`).